Pulled Chicken for Tacos

 Instructions

 1. Remove thigh skin.
-Either discard or see notes below.
-Pat thighs well dry with paper towels.
-Do NOT skip that step.
+Either discard or see "notes" below.

-6. Add thighs to pot and Brown on both sides (about 4 minutes each) remove and set aside.
+6. Pat thighs dry, add to pot and Brown on both sides (about 4 minutes each).
+Remove and set aside.

-7. Add onion, cumin, chili powder and a big pinch of salt and pepper.
+7. Add onion, cumin, chili powder and a big pinch of ground black pepper.
 Cook onion a couple of minutes.

-8. Add garlic.
-Continue cooking until onions are well softened and browning.
+9. Add garlic.
+Continue cooking until onions are well softened and starting to brown.

-14. While sauce is reducing, debone and shred thigh meat with a couple of forks.
-Let it cool a bit first or delegate this task to someone annoying.
+15. While sauce is reducing, debone and shred thigh meat with a couple of forks.
+Either let it cool a bit first, or delegate the task to someone annoying.

 Recipe Notes